jegot/frankAInstein/README.md

 ### Learning Objectives

-Students will understand:
+Users will understand:
-* How AI models process visual information
+* How diffusion models process visual information
 * The concept of latent space
-* The role of noise in diffusion models
+* The role of noise and denoising in diffusion models

 ## Safety Features

-* **Content Filtering**: Automatic detection and regeneration of inappropriate content
+* **Content Filtering**: Automatic detection of inappropriate content, default images returned instead
 * **Predefined Styles**: Limited style options to prevent misuse, no direct prompt access

 ## Troubleshooting